Mosquito (album)

-Mosquito is the fourth studio album by American indie rock band Yeah Yeah Yeahs, released on April 12, 2013, by Interscope Records.
+Mosquito is the fourth studio album by American indie rock band Yeah Yeah Yeahs, released in April 2013, by Interscope Records.
 The lead single "Sacrilege" was released on February 26, 2013.
 "Despair" was released as the second single on July 19, 2013.

 Karen O described the album as "extremely lo-fi", explaining: "We had a shitty drum machine, a shitty sampled keyboard, tons of delay on the vocals.
 There's a real tone, character, and style to it."

-Promotion
+Background

+Album cover

+The album cover for Mosquito was created by the South Korean-born animator Beomsik Shimbe Shim, also known as Shimbe.
+It depicts a spike-haired baby being attacked by a blood-sucking mosquito.
+Shimbe and Karen O were inspired by the surreal landscapes of Alice in Wonderland and children's illustrators of the 1970s and 1980s.
+Explaining the cover, Shimbe said in an interview:

+"In [a] surreal way, the mosquito's blood sac is glowing through a blazing backlight and throws the bloody caustic effect on the naked boy.
+Since Karen O wanted the mosquito as a female while the victim is a boy, I considered the mosquito as Karen herself–the female warrior like a rock star.
+The boy could be anything the Yeah Yeah Yeahs want."

+Reception towards the cover was polarizing, receiving comparisons to the Garbage Pail Kids; fan reception was negative.
+The Guardians Sean Michaels said: "At best, it's phantasmagoric.
+At worst, it feels like a computer-generated tribute to Karen O's favourite film, The Garbage Pail Kids Movie [1987]."
+Shimbe admitted being surprised by the backlash at first, before receiving an email from Karen O that said: "We don't have fans because we do what they want us to do, we have fans because we do whatever we want and that's really what they want the most."
+The cover later appeared on Rolling Stones list of the 50 worst album covers of all time, at number 45, in 2024.

+Release

 The full album was posted on Noisey's YouTube page featuring a track-by-track interview with the band on April 2, 2013.
 On April 5, the band appeared on Late Show with David Letterman to perform "Sacrilege" accompanied by the gospel choir Broadway Inspirational Voices.
 Yeah Yeah Yeahs performed the songs "Mosquito" and "Sacrilege" on Jimmy Kimmel Live! on April 15.

 A music video for the title track, directed by B. Shimbe Shim, debuted on May 8, 2013.
 The video for the second single "Despair" was directed by Patrick Daughters and premiered on June 21.